Skip to content

 Endpoint = <some-address>:<some-port>

-The PostUp command adds a killswitch using iptables rules to prevent connections on other interfaces.
-Connections from LAN networks are still allowed to be able to connect to the services in the containers.
+The PostUp command adds a killswitch using iptables rules to prevent connections on other interfaces, and maintains connections to the web-ui of the services in the containers.
 The PreDown command cleans up these rules when the VPN goes down.

 Save the changes and restart the container with docker restart vpn, validate that docker logs vpn contains no errors.